 Sorbonne University, France

 You have used the distBuilder library to collect data, now what?
-This post walks you through the basics of cleaning and analyzing distribution builder data.
+This post walks you through the basics of cleaning and analyzing distribution builder data in R.